koliub/StratPave-AI/README.md

 # AI Roadmap Generator

-This is a Next.js application built with Firebase and Genkit that allows users to generate project roadmaps from natural language prompts.
-The generated roadmap is then visualized as an interactive flow chart.
+This is a Next.js application built with Genkit that allows users to generate project roadmaps and detailed sub-roadmaps from natural language prompts.
+The generated roadmaps are then visualized as interactive and editable flow charts.

 ## Key Features

-*   **AI-Powered Roadmap Generation:** Enter a project idea, and the AI will generate a structured, step-by-step roadmap.
+*   **AI-Powered Roadmap Generation:** Enter a project idea on the homepage, and the AI will generate a structured, step-by-step roadmap.
+*   **AI-Powered Sub-Roadmap Generation:** For any step in the main roadmap, generate a more detailed sub-roadmap (a series of smaller steps) with AI, considering the context of the main project goal.
-*   **Interactive Flowchart Visualization:** Roadmaps are displayed as an editable flow chart using React Flow.
+*   **Interactive Flowchart Visualization:** Roadmaps and sub-roadmaps are displayed as an editable flow chart using React Flow.
 *   **Node Management:**
-    *   Edit step titles and descriptions.
+    *   **Edit:** Double-click step titles and descriptions to edit them directly on the node.
-    *   Mark steps as "done".
+    *   **Mark as Done:** Toggle a step's completion status with a visual checkmark.
+Completed nodes are visually distinct and can auto-collapse.
-    *   Add new steps after existing ones.
+    *   **Add Steps:** Add new steps sequentially after an existing step using a dedicated button on selected nodes.
-    *   Delete steps.
+    *   **Delete Steps:** Remove individual steps or multiple selected steps.
-    *   Expand/collapse step descriptions.
+    *   **Expand/Collapse Descriptions:** Manually toggle the visibility of step descriptions.
+Buttons to expand/collapse all descriptions globally are also available.
-*   **Theming:** Supports light, dark, and system themes.
+*   **Theming:** Supports light, dark, and system themes, with a toggle for user preference.
-*   **Responsive Sidebar:** A collapsible sidebar lists all roadmap steps for easy navigation and selection.
+*   **Responsive Sidebar:** A collapsible sidebar lists all main roadmap steps, allowing for easy navigation and selection to focus the flowchart view.
+*   **Collapsible MiniMap:** A MiniMap for easy canvas navigation can be toggled on or off.
 *   **Keyboard Shortcuts:**
     *   `Delete` / `Ctrl+X` (`Cmd+X` on Mac) to delete selected node(s).
-*   **Toast Notifications:** Provides feedback for user actions.
+*   **Toast Notifications:** Provides clear feedback for user actions like generation, updates, and deletions.
+*   **Homepage:** A dedicated homepage to input the initial project prompt and (placeholder for) view existing projects.

 ## Tech Stack